Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/javascript.rst

 Where can I run npm commands ?
 ------------------------------

-Tuleap has a long history and as more functionalities are added, more javascript is added too.
+Tuleap has a long history and the more functionalities are added, the more javascript is added.
 Nowadays, it can get hard to know where to run ``npm run watch`` in all those plugins.
 The safest way to know is to find ``package.json`` files.
 Here's a bash command to let you do that:

 	.. code-block:: bash